 - a.
 Governmental Funds Governmental funds are those through which most general government functions are financed.
 The acquisition, use and balances of expendable financial resources and the related liabilities are accounted for through governmental funds.
-The following are the Town's major governmental funds: - General Fund The General Fund constitutes the primary operating fund of the Town and is used to account for and report all financial resources not accounted for and reported in another fund. - Capital Projects Fund The Capital Projects Fund is used to account for and report financial resources that are restricted, committed or assigned to expenditures for capital outlays, including the acquisition or construction of major capital facilities and other capital assets. - STEAP Main Street Phase I Fund this fund is used to account for and report financial resources that are restricted, committed or assigned to expenditures for the economic development and water quality improvement project funded by a STEAP Grant.
+The following are the Town's major governmental funds: - The General Fund constitutes the primary operating fund and is used to account for and report all financial resources not accounted for and reported in another fund. - The Capital Projects Fund is used to account for and report financial resources that are restricted, committed or assigned to expenditures for capital outlays, including the acquisition or construction of major capital facilities and other capital assets.